OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 * A Publisher offers *multiple* placements - one for each for Addressable Contents - via Prebid.js.
 * A Publisher Server generates a Seed for each PAF Data transaction
-* Prebid.js sends a Request for opportunites and *one* Transaction Request
+* Prebid.js sends a Request for opportunites and 1 or more Transaction Requests
 * A Supplier generates and sends *one* Transaction Response per Impression Opportunity